Analysis of the Feshbach-Schur method for the Fourier Spectral discretizations of Schr{\"o}dinger operators

 To this end we use the Feshbach--Schur method to reduce the problem to a finite dimensional one.
-To simplify the exposition, we will assume that the eigenvalue of interest $\la$ is isolated, which is true for the smallest eigenvalue under fairly general assumptions of $V$.
+To simplify the exposition, we will assume that the eigenvalue of interest $\la$ is isolated, which is true for the smallest eigenvalue under fairly general assumptions of $V$, see~Theorems XIII.46 - XIII.48 of the textbook \cite{RSIV}.
 We denote by $\|\cdot\|$ the operator norm on ${\mathcal L}(\Lt)$, the space of bounded linear operators on $\Lt$.
 To formulate our condition on the potential $V$, we introduce the following norm measuring its regularity

-{where the operator $(-\Delta+1)^{s}$ is defined by the Fourier transform (cf. Appendix \ref{sec:tech-res}).
+{where the operator $(-\Delta+\id)^{s}$ is defined by the Fourier transform (cf. Appendix \ref{sec:tech-res}).
 In what follows, we thus assume that the potential $V$ satisfies the following condition.}

 \begin{assumption} The potential $V$ is real, $\cR$-periodic and satisfies

 \end{assumption} Assumption \ref{as:pot} implies that $V$ is $\Delta$-form bounded~\cite{CFKS,RSII}, which corresponds to $r=0$.
 The latter, weaker property implies that $\Hcal$ (a) is self-adjoint; (b) is bounded below and (c) has purely discrete spectrum (see e.g. \cite{CFKS,RSII,RSIV, HS}).
 Moreover, potentials $V$ belonging to the Sobolev spaces, $\Hs{s}:=(-\Delta+1)^{s/2}\Lt$ satisfy this assumption as shown in Appendix~\ref{sec:tech-res}, Lemma~\ref{lem:Hs-bnd} for $r \le s+1$ and $r<1+\frac{s}{2}-\frac{d}{4}$.
 In terms of Sobolev spaces, Assumption~\ref{as:pot} states that $V$, as an operator, maps $\Hs{1-r}$ into $\Hs{-1+r}$.